chef/knife-azure/CONTRIBUTING.md

 patch.
 This should be a simple fix.
 Other times the failure can show you that an important feature no longer works because of your change.

-Additionally there are functional and integration tests, that require working Azure credentials as they perform APIs that create services in Azure.
+Additionally there are integration tests, that require working Azure credentials as they perform APIs that create services in Azure.
 They can be simply run using rake:
-    bundle exec rake functional
     bundle exec rake integration

-The Azure credentials can be setup in the TEST\_PARAMS map in the spec/spec\_helper.rb file.
-NOTE: These tests will create services in the Azure cloud that will incur charges.
+### NOTE: These tests will create services in the Azure cloud that will incur charges.
+Setting up the Azure Credentials:
+    mkdir -p spec/integration/properties
+    cp <AZURE_SETTING_DIRECTORY>/publishSettings.xml spec/integration/properties #Copy over your azure settings xml

+### Developing Integration Tests:
+The integration tests are built using the [knife_cloud_tests](http://github.com/chirag_jog/knife_cloud_tests) framework.
+Additional information about how to setup the knife_cloud_tests can be found here [README](https://github.com/chirag-jog/knife_cloud_tests/blob/master/README.md)
+Refer the existing testcases to develop new ones.

 Any new feature should have unit tests included with the patch with good code coverage to help protect it from future changes.
 Similarly, patches that fix a bug or regression should have a _regression test_.
 Simply put, this is a test that would fail